We’re campaigning for minimum unit pricing to be introduced across the UK.

 How does minimum unit pricing reduce alcohol harm?

+Due to its affordability, cheap, high strength alcohol is often consumed by children and vulnerable people.
+This puts these groups at significant risk.
 Minimum unit pricing works by targeting the cheapest and strongest products on the market without impacting prices in pubs and bars.

-At the moment, a 2.5 litre bottle of cider containing 19 units of alcohol can be purchased for as little at £3.59 in England.
+Currently, a 2.5 litre bottle of cider containing 19 units of alcohol can be purchased for as little at £3.59 in England.
 Under MUP, this price would rise to £9.50.

 Is minimum unit pricing working in Scotland and Wales?